 You’ve probably heard of (and likely experienced) the orgasm gap––the fact that men climax much more often than women do during sex.
 Studies vary, but the most common statistic is that men orgasm around 90% of the time and women around 65% (with lesbian and bisexual women slightly higher).
 That’s a lot of wasted feel-good opportunity!

-The key to your pleasure is clitoral stimulation––which, sadly, often isn’t the focus during sex.
-This year, commit to caring for your clitoris to achieve that ultimate O more often.
-Check out our article on the best sex positions for female orgasm, as well as the audio sessions on orgasm in the Emjoy app.
+Check out our article on the best sex positions for female orgasm, as well as the audio sessions on orgasm on the Emjoy app.
 There’s something for everyone: the lowdown on orgasms in general, how to handle orgasm anxiety, and what to do if you’ve never had an orgasm.
 Ring in the new year by turning that frustrated “Oh no!” into a purring “Oh yesss!”

 So this year, throw out that resolution rulebook!
-May you find 2021 filled with a little less pressure and a lot more self-love!
+May you find the new year filled with a little less pressure and a lot more self-love!